-In this day and age, it is not uncommon for people to be at least somewhat familiar with the concept and uses of blockchain.
-In fact, many of the world’s top companies have begun to implement the use of the technology to ensure optimal productivity.
-Despite all of this, there are large sections of blockchain knowledge that people lack.
+Nowadays, it is not uncommon for people to be at least somewhat familiar with the concept and uses of blockchain.
+Many of the world’s top companies have begun implementing technology to ensure optimal productivity.
+Despite all of this, people lack large sections of blockchain knowledge.
 Included in this is the blockchain operating system.

 While only very few know about the concept of this operating system, it is already on the fast track to becoming extremely important in the world of tech.
-Therefore, it’s becoming increasingly important for people in the world of technology and those interested in blockchain to familiarize themselves with the topic.
+Therefore, it’s becoming increasingly important for people and those interested in blockchain to familiarise themselves with the topic.

-For those who have yet to become well-versed in the subject, you’ve come to the right place.
+You’ve come to the right place for those who have yet to become well-versed in the subject.
 We take a look at the ins and outs of a blockchain operating system in this article.

 Regular Operating Systems